SIMPLE-AstroDB/SIMPLE-db/README.md

 2. Set up an environment for the Python code and install dependencies.
 We recommend using a conda environment to handle python dependencies.
-The following commands will use that file to create and activate an environment called `simple-db`:
+The following commands will use that file to create and activate an environment called `simple-db`.
+Run these commands at the terminal command prompt
     ```bash
     conda  create -n "simple-db" python=3.10
     conda activate simple-db
     pip install -r requirements.txt
     ```

 3. In Python, connect a database file `SIMPLE.sqlite` as a Database object called `db` and recreate the database using the JSON files in the `data/` directory.
+Run these commands from within Python.
    ```python
    from astrodb_utils import load_astrodb
    from simple.schema import *